跳到主要内容

 Using in the main.ts

-While our config is a stored in a service, it can still be used in the main.ts file.
+While our config is stored in a service, it can still be used in the main.ts file.
 This way, you can use it to store variables such as the application port or the CORS host.

 To access it, you must use the app.get() method, followed by the service reference: